 If you do freeze your pancakes, make sure to thaw them overnight in the fridge before reheating them or defrost them in the microwave for about 1 minute before re-frying them or baking them.

 There’s two ways to easily add fruit to your pancakes.
-If it’s a lower moisture fruit, you can dice it up and add it directly to your batter, like in these Mango Pancakes or what you will typically see in Blueberry Pancakes.
+If it’s a lower moisture fruit, like mango or blueberries, you can dice them up and add it directly to your batter.

 If it’s a higher moisture fruit like peach, strawberries, or blackberries, dice it up, pour your batter onto your pan, and add the fruit chunks to the batter while it’s cooking in the pan.